-In a fast moving industry like ours, it is imperative that we have tools that allow us to build environments (front and back-end), quickly, while providing consistency all across.
-The same way we have DevOps processes for quickly spinning off a complete Drupal built with composer, drush, Drupal console and more, we need a system that automates the process of creating Drupal themes which include all the essential tools needed for a modern, best practices and standards compliant environment.
+In a fast moving industry like ours, it is imperative that we have tools that allow us to build environments (front and back-end) quickly while providing consistency.
+The same way we have DevOps processes for quickly spinning off a complete Drupal website built with composer, drush, Drupal console and more, we need a system that automated Drupal theme generator process which includes all the essential tools needed for a modern, best practices, and standards compliant environment.

 The old way

 In the past, we tried several approaches for creating themes but most of those approaches included manual tasks such as copying and pasting files or code snippets from previous themes we had created.

 Another approach we tried was creating a base theme that we would use as a starting point for all new themes.
 Due to the frequency of front-end changes, we would always end up performing manual tasks to ensure our newly created sub theme was up to date with latest tools and standards.
 In addition to inconsistencies, these approaches were time consuming and hard to maintain.

 So needless to say, after much trial and error, we started looking at other ways to automate the process of creating themes.
 With automation, however, comes the need to standardize on files/directories structure, naming conventions and workflow.
 The idea is to pick a process, whatever it is, and stick with it for as long as you can.
 This does not mean you can’t change things if you see the need for it, as long as your team is onboard, you can update and improve your workflow whenever possible.
 We realize our process is not perfect but as a team we all contribute to improving it by filing issues, making recommendations or discussing the items that no longer work for us.
 In a fast paced environment like ours, this has paid off tremendously.

 Introducing Mediacurrent’s Theme Generator

 Let me first describe the tools we currently use and their purpose before we get into the details of how the theme generator works.